erelsgl/fairpy/related.md

 **[Matching](https://github.com/daffidwilde/matching)** - algorithms for stable marriage, hospital-resident assignment, student-allocation, and stable roommates.
 By Henry Wilde and Vince Knight.

+**[Fair family allocation](https://github.com/erelsgl/fair-family-allocation)** - algorithms for democratic-fair allocation of indivisible goods.
+Based on a paper by Warut Suksompong and Erel Segal-Halevi.

 ## Projects in other languages

 **[Spliddit](https://github.com/jogo279/spliddit)** - Ruby code for the website [spliddit.org](http://spliddit.org).
 By Jonathan Goldman, Nisarg Shah, David Kurokawa and Ariel Procaccia.